mxenabled/hush/README.md

 When the `--write-suggested` flag is passed to the `hushReport` task, the report will run _after_ the suppressions have been written.
 Thus, it is important to ensure that you **do not** write suggested suppressions in a pipeline flow.
 If you do, the pipeline will always pass, and you will never see vulnerabilities.
+This is one of the primary reasons that **`hushValidatePipeline` is recommended for pipeline validation**, rather than relying upon `hushReport` (which should be used for local development).